davidad/forecasting/README.md

 the aim of this subproject would be to produce a program that can run Monte Carlo simulations to answer questions like "what's the posterior distribution of the date of the first successful human upload"

-I also want to be able to produce useful milestones, which are defined as milestones such that:
+I also want to be able to automatically identify useful milestones, which are defined as milestones such that:
-a) we have a decent prediction of when they will happen
+* we have a decent prediction of when they will happen
-b) knowing that they did happen on schedule, or why they didn't, would improve certainties for the rest of the process
+* knowing that they did happen on schedule, or why they didn't, would improve certainties for the rest of the process

 * * *